Duck NC Town Vacation Information and History

-Vacationers should consider partaking in guided kayak tours or sailing excursions, or rent the proper equipment and create your own tour; departing from any water access readily available.
+Vacationers should consider participating in guided kayak tours or sailing excursions, renting the proper equipment, and creating their time, departing from any available water access.

 Regardless of if you spend your summer days lounging on the town’s unspoiled beaches, eating your way around Duck, or partaking in a high-intensity water sport on either the Currituck Sound or the Atlantic Ocean, you’re sure to have a memorable vacation at one of the Outer Banks’ highly regarded towns.

 Vacationers choose to stay in Duck instead of another Outer Banks town for many reasons, one of which is the town’s fantastic options for shopping.
 A far cry from your typical chain retail establishments found elsewhere around the nation; locals compare Duck’s shopping scene to the Outer Banks’ “Rodeo Drive.”
 However, unlike Beverly Hills, visitors can enjoy an array of quirky art galleries, specialty clothing stores, and mom-and-pop restaurants abound while touring the town on foot.

 A longtime Outer Banks locally owns almost every shop in Duck, and you’ll feel good about helping to support the local economy (while getting your fix of retail therapy).

 The shops in Duck are clustered into a half-mile strip, and once you find a place to park, you and your group can enjoy hours of unique shopping and dining options.
 A paved path alongside N.C.
 12 keeps travel by foot safe for pedestrians.
 However, if your vacation rental home is close enough to downtown Duck, a bicycle is a preferred method (if, of course, it’s not raining).